tanush-em/RT-Traffic-Analytics-run/README.md

 ## Requirements
     - Python 3.10.12
     - YOLOv8 (Ultralytics)
+    - deep-sort-realtime (Deep Simple Online and Realtime Tracking)
     - OpenCV
-    - NumPy
-    - Torch
-    - Pandas
-    - deep-sort-realtime (Deep Simple Online and Realtime Tracking)
+    - Torch and other libraries

 ## Workflow
+    - Before setting up the project it is highly recommended to go through the docs
     - Use the *get_ROI.py* file to get the coordinates of the focus polygon
+    - Save the coordinates in *camera_profiles.xlxs*
     - Now run *app.py*